 Record Example

-The record does not need to be long.
-Filling three fields, target time, skip rule, and review order, is enough for one session.
-Move correct items to a longer interval, tag confused items with a short reason, and put missed items at the top of the next session.
-This keeps the next study block from starting with setup work.
+The record can stay short.
+Three fields, target time, skip rule, and review order, are enough to make today’s judgment visible in the next session.
+Move correct items to a longer interval, tag confused items with a reason, and put missed items at the top of the next session.

 Checklist